johnwbyrd/pennyworth/doc/architecture.md

 ---

 This architecture is designed to be robust, cost-effective, and easy to maintain, while supporting advanced use cases for developer productivity tools.
 All key management is performed via REST API endpoints and Cognito, with no DynamoDB or LiteLLM built-in key management.
 The CLI is a pure REST client and never stores or displays plaintext API keys after creation.

+See the [README](../README.md) for details on environment variable naming and configuration conventions.

+- All project-specific environment variables are prefixed with `PENNYWORTH_` (e.g., `PENNYWORTH_BASE_DOMAIN`, `PENNYWORTH_API_URL`, etc.).
+- All configuration constants are centralized in `src/shared/constants/__init__.py`.